openedx/frontend-app-learning/docs/decisions/0009-courseware-url-shortening.md

 * :sequenceSlug (optional) - `display_name` of the current sequence.
 * :unitSlug (optional) - `display_name` of the current unit

-The slugs based on `display_name` are optional because not all blocks have an associated `display_name` attributes, most likely to occur in OLX imports.
-The `sequenceHash` and `unitHash` will shorten their respective ids using `hashlib.blake2b`. `Blake2b` will reduce the length of the id so the encoded version can also be short.
+Partial paths will update with the required parameters as dicussed in [ADR #8: Liberal courseware path handling](./0008-liberal-courseware-path-handling.md).
+The `sequenceHash` and `unitHash` will shorten their respective ids using `hashlib.blake2b` with `digest_size` of 6 bytes. `Blake2b` will reduce the length of the id so the encoded version can also be short.
 Hashing will be handled by `blake2b` because it is the fastest hashing function in the `hashlib` library.
 The hash will be generated and mapped in LMS.
+The slugs based on `display_name` are optional because not all blocks have an associated `display_name` attributes, most likely to occur in OLX imports.
+The `display_name` will be pulled from the current section, sequence, and unit attribute, and if there is not an attribute `display`, the url will use the attribute `display_name_with_default`.
+The `display_name` will be formatted safely for a url using Django's [slugify](https://docs.djangoproject.com/en/3.2/ref/utils/#django.utils.text.slugify).
+Slugify allows unicode identifiers in the slug.
+If the slugs are omitted, it will redirect to the canonical version without the slugs.

 ## Consequences